 Her graphic work has appeared locally in the form of company websites, brands, book covers, brochures and other collateral materials as well as in national print publications such as Cooks Magazine, Essence Magazine, Ebony Magazine and Vibe Magazine.
 Susan’s AWARDS AND ACCOLADES include: APEX Award 1999 for Sensitivity in Advertising & Marketing in domestic destination print advertising; PRIMA Award1999 for Excellence in Marketing by the American Society of Association Executives; PRAME Award in 1999; PRAME Award in 1998; Silver ADDY Award in 1997; 40 Under 40 Award in 1997 awarded by the San Antonio Business Journal; Voices Along the River San Antonio Poetry Fair 2002 Anthology Honorable Mention.

 CHRISTIAN TOLER Vocalist .
 Pianist .
 Writer .
 Visual Artist

 Christian studied at the Vivace Music Academy of San Antonio with Vida Scott, where she trained in 'classical' piano and voice until the age of ten.
 She has continued her training of classical and contemporary piano and voice through private instruction.
 Christian has studied vocals under the direction of local vocal coaches: Dwayne Toler, Anthony Modeste, Alisa Claridy and Sonya Folrie.
-Christian is currently studying guitar and is enrolled at Texas A&M where she is pursuing her bachelors degree in Communications.
+She studies guitar with Wayne Gray at BlackBox.

 SUSANA ESPINOSA Violin .
 Viola .
 Cello .
 Double Bass